jugi92/python_advent_calendar/README.md

 Most of the challenges can be done within 10 lines, which does not automatically mean that those are easy problems.

 I am trying to allow the participation with as little preparation as possible.
 You will only need your browser to participate.
 The challenges can be done either in databricks or even in the freely available google colab.
-Try to use the door_0 example to check your setup.
+Try to use the [door_0](tasks/Task_00_Door_0.ipynb) example in the tasks folder to check your setup.

 Follow the videos below to find out how to set up the respective account: